vatesfr/packer-plugin-xenserver/docs/builders/iso/xenserver-iso.html.markdown

   must point to the same file (same checksum).
 By default this is empty and `iso_url` is used.
 Only one of `iso_url` or `iso_urls` can be specified.

+* `tools_iso_name` (string) - Choose the tools iso you want to use.
+   Usually "guest-tools.iso", or "xs-tools.iso".
+Not setting this variable won't plug any tools.

 * `keep_vm` (string) - Determine when to keep the VM and when to clean it up.
 This can be "always", "never" or "on_success".
 By default this is "never", and Packer always deletes the VM regardless of whether the process succeeded and an artifact